mattcoding4days/Riker/README.md

 ### Riker supports Unicode, You will need a patched Nerdfont to see all the fancy symbols
 [Here is a link to a nice Nerdfont](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/SourceCodePro/Regular/complete/Sauce%20Code%20Pro%20Nerd%20Font%20Complete.ttf)
-> Click on the 'view raw' button, your system will automatically download it, install the font,
+> Click on the 'view raw' button, your browser will automatically download the font, install the font,
 > and enable it in your terminal of choice.
 Note: Gnome-terminal may require you to set the font in
-> sustem settings, not in the terminal font preferences, but try both methods.
+> system settings, not in the terminal font preferences, but try both methods.

 ```bash